Documenting the American South Logo

 [START OF TAPE 1, SIDE A]

-BILL FINGER:
+WILLIAM FINGER:

 This is an interview with Zeno Ponder, just outside of Marshall, North Carolina, on March 22, 1974.
-Mr. Ponder is the titular head of the Democratic party in Madison County, North Carolina.
+Mr. Ponder is the titular head of the Democratic Party in Madison County, North Carolina.
 Mr. Ponder, we're discussing North Carolina politics since 1948 and its changes in the state.
 But you are in a part of the state that is a lot different from Raleigh.
 The mountain culture is wrapped up into every aspect of things out here—religion, politics, the music—and it is hard to talk about politics without talking about mountain culture in general.
 In Raleigh you can talk about politics and the elections without talking about the culture in Raleigh sometimes.
-So the two things I would like to explore is you, your involvement in politics out here and also your views of mountain culture.
-Because that's influenced the way you look at politics and the activities you've had.
+So the two things I would like to explore is you, your involvement in politics out here and also your views of mountain culture, because that's influenced the way you look at politics and the activities you've had.
 I think a good way to begin may be to talk about your roots in the mountains and what kinds of formative things about the mountain culture have affected you.

 ZENO PONDER:

-Bill, I guess, talking about the roots of things that happened to me and where my roots are in Madison county and the mountains, I'd go back to my heritage, my family.
+Bill, I guess, talking about the roots of things that happened to me and where my roots are in Madison County and the mountains, I'd go back to my heritage, my family.
 I was one of thirteen children.
 As a matter of fact I was the thirteenth.
 My mother didn't give up easily, but when she saw me, that was it.
 We had one sister and twelve of us boys.
 We didn't know that we were living in poverty, so we were very happy.
 I guess there is a great deal of truth in ignorance truly being blissful.
 Because we just simply didn't know what the outside world was.
-When I grew up during the 20s
+When I grew up during the '20s

 Page 2